luciferchase/luciferchase.github.io/_posts/2021-03-28-day-1-my-experience-in-1-afsb-dehradun-lucifer-chase.md

 After our brief introduction, we did a lot of mastis.
 The food was well, bad, but considering it to be our first day, we thought maybe later on they would make better.
 That was bullshit.

 So that's how my first day in 1-AFSB went by.
-Do read about the rest of the experience [here](/blog/ssb-stories){: .btn .btn--inverse}
+Do read about the rest of the experience [SSB Stories](/blog/ssb-stories){: .btn .btn--inverse}

 Checkout - [Day 2](/blog/ssb-stories/day-2-my-experience-in-1-afsb-dehradun){: .btn .btn--inverse}